 Peperomia Rubella is a rare vining plant native to Jamaica.
-Because of its tiny leaves and small size, this plant is also referred to as Itsy Bitsy Peperomia.
+Because of its tiny leaves and small size, this plant is also called Itsy Bitsy Peperomia.
 This plant has decorative, scarlet red leaf undersides and stems.

 You can also prepare your own mix with ½ part peat moss and ½ part perlite.
-But make sure the mixture drains well because the potting soil should not remain wet.
+But ensure the mixture drains well because the potting soil should not remain wet.

 Peperomia Rubella grows well outdoors in USDA hardiness zones 10 to 11.
 The soil pH should be ranging from 5 to 7.5.

-I always water my indoor plants in the morning between 8 to 10 am; this is great because it allows the plant to dry throughout the day.
+I always water my indoor plants in the morning between 8 and 10 a.m.; this is great because it allows the plant to dry throughout the day.

 Water this plant moderately in summer using room temperature water.
 In winter, you can reduce watering frequency and quantity for this Peperomia.

 Let your plant dry out between waterings; at least 1/3 of the potting mix should be dry before the next watering session.
-Like other Peperomias, this one also has succulent leaves, which means you can skip watering once or twice without the risk of killing your plant.
+Like other Peperomias, this one also has succulent leaves, which means you can skip watering once or twice without risking killing your plant.

 Water it from above to distribute moisture throughout the soil evenly.

 Peperomia Rubella should be kept in indirect light for the best results.
 You can choose any location with moderate to high light levels for this plant.

 The ideal lighting condition for indoor planting is bright, indirect light, but it can also withstand low light levels.
 Protect the plant from direct sunlight by diffusing the sun rays.
 Especially afternoon sun, as it can damage the foliage, causing sunburns.
 A few hours of morning or evening sun are great for plant growth.